snufkinly/getting_cleaning/codebook.md

-Notes on the original (raw) data http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones For each record it is provided:
+Notes on the original (raw) data http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones For each record we are provided with:
 ======================================
-data is from smartphone accelerometer and gyroscope
+data from smartphone accelerometer and gyroscope
 - Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
 - Triaxial Angular velocity from the gyroscope.
 - A 561-feature vector with time and frequency domain variables.